High-speed fiber internet is coming to Shutesbury!

 Take Rate - the percentage of households in an area with a network who actually subscribe to use the network.
 Having an accurate estimate of this is important to be able to predict sustainability and secure financing.

-Wired West is a Municipal Lighting Plant Cooperative of 30+ towns in Western Massachusetts who are working together to bring broadband to its member communities and towns.
+Wired West is a Municipal Lighting Plant Cooperative of 20+ towns in Western Massachusetts who are working together to bring broadband to their member communities.

 Please email email@example.com